giacecco/twitter2rss/README.md

 By specifying the ```--noise``` argument, tweets whose content differ only by the URLs or hashtags are dropped, and the oldest tweet is kept.

+The ```--post``` *t2* option can be used to run one or more transformations over the tweets, before displaying, expressed as a synchronous or asynchronous JavaScript function.
+E.g. a very useful transformation is ```--post 'r => r.map(x => JSON.stringify(x)).join("\n")' ``` that makes one JSON array of objects - as in the results of the original ```lists/list``` API - into [JSONL](http://jsonlines.org/): one JSON object per line. ```--post``` can also reference a text file with the code you want to execute on the results.

 Only tweets in English are returned, unless one or more alternative ISO 639-1 codes are specified using the _--language_ command line parameter.

 ## Example

-In this example below, we search Twitter for the "trump" keyword, drop the tweets that include any word ending in "hole", and save the results in a SQLlite3 database for later reuse:
+In this example below, we search Twitter for the "trump" keyword, drop retweets, replies and any tweet containing any word ending in "hole", and save the results in a SQLlite3 database for later reuse:

 ```
 $ cat utils/insertIntoSqlite3.sql > temp-script.sql